gandev/meteor-server-console/README.md

              - Circular References are marked and shown with path
              - Errors with stacktrace (special format with the attempt of highlighting more relevant lines)
      - Autocomplete
-         - show keys of an object in a table
+         - show keys of an object in a table and/or set input value
-         - optional filtered, keys starting with the part after the last dot

-*   Watch
+*   Watch (stored in app db)
      - watch view, refresh and remove watches
      - watches are persistent on the server and automatically refreshed if server restarts
-     - if last watch is removed watch view closes

 ## In action...